Cancellation of the common shares will happen. See Section 1124 under Title 11 of the US Bankruptcy Code.

 Good point-by-point explanations:

-BioAmber is currently in CCAA proceedings (Companies Creditor's Arrangement Act) with a Stay Of Proceedings until May 24, 2019.
-Under CCAA, (Canada law, not US) BioAmber is not in liquidation, receivership, or bankruptcy.
+BioAmber will have completed the CCAA proceedings (Companies Creditor's Arrangement Act), pending the filing of the Discharge Certificate.
+Under CCAA, (Canada law, not US) BioAmber was not in liquidation, receivership, or bankruptcy.
 Learn more about CCAA here.
 The monitor overseeing the case is PwC (PriceWaterhouseCoopers) with extended powers from the Canadian court, and is currently in the process of sales transactions with Visolis and LCY Chemical Corp, which together formed the joint venture LCY Biosciences "LCYB", the designated purchaser that will buy, own, and continue to operate the Sarnia plant.
 These transactions are to include both the assets and shares of BioAmber Inc., in a 2-step transaction, which in part takes advantage of the tax benefits of BioAmber's NOLs.

 LCY Chemical itself was just recently purchased by KKR in a 1.5 billion dollar acquisition, whereby LCY Chemical Corp is now a private company.
 Learn more about that transaction here.